Skip to content

 Thinking Blocks

 Assistant thinking blocks appear as collapsible sections with a purple left border.
-Toggle visibility for all thinking blocks with the t key or the thinking button in the header.
+Toggle visibility for thinking blocks using the block-type filter in the header.

 Tool Blocks